Criminal Justice Education and Job Information

 In all likelihood, you will be required to obtain some form of certificate, license, or both.
 However, regulations vary greatly depending on the state in which you intend to work, so it is best to consult local policies.
 Licensure or certification may include relevant education, a passing grade on a written exam, a minimum level of experience, and a criminal background check.

 Heightened national and personal security concerns are fueling demand in law enforcement and justice.
 Also, as technology continues to push boundaries, computer forensics is seen as a growth area, as we attempt to protect personal information that is increasingly being stored on computers and networks.
 In corrections, many states are dealing with budget restraints, forcing a review of prison costs and mandatory sentencing requirements.
 That has led to a focus on prevention, rehabilitation, and parole, putting counselors and probation officers in demand.
+This field also offers an expanding number of jobs for retired police officers.

 Distance learning options are available in the criminal justice field.
 Your best bet for finding an online program is to use our convenient search tool, below.